Ha-ha: Examples

 Ha-has were also used in North America.
 Only two historic installations remain in Canada, one of which is on the grounds of Nova Scotia's Uniacke House (1813), a rural estate built by Richard John Uniacke, an Irish-born Attorney-General of Nova Scotia.

-Mount Vernon, the plantation of George Washington, incorporates ha-haws on its grounds as part of the landscaping for the mansion built by George Washington’s father, Augustine Washington.
+Mount Vernon, the plantation of George Washington, incorporates ha-has on its grounds as part of the landscaping for the mansion built by George Washington's father, Augustine Washington.
 A later American president, Thomas Jefferson, "built a ha-ha at the southern end of the South Lawn [of the White House], which was an eight-foot wall with a sunken ditch meant to keep the livestock from grazing in his garden."

 The Washington Monument is protected by a low ha-ha wall.

 A 21st-century use of a ha-ha is at the Washington Monument to minimise the visual impact of security measures.
 After 9/11 and another unrelated terror threat at the monument, authorities put up jersey barriers to prevent large motor vehicles from approaching the monument.
 The temporary barriers were later replaced with a new ha-ha, a low 0.76 m (30-inch) granite stone wall that incorporated lighting and doubled as a seating bench.
 It received the 2005 Park/Landscape Award of Merit.